GoucqueDasse/TEST/README.md

 From 2024 to 2027, OpenSW-SDI community will conduct research and development through a pipeline(development, implementation, operation, integration, and application) of software-defined infrastructure technology.

-**Cloud-Barista seeks to further expand its cloud migration technology** based on the core frameworks that have been steadily developed so far.
-We will take an in-depth look at all of the various IT assets (i.e. infrastructure, software, and data) and provide technology to migrate them in an integrated manner.
-We hope this technology will help you bring your IT assets to the cloud and accelerate your successful SaaS transformation.
+We hope that this technology will facilitate distributed intelligent services among various future mobility devices, aiding the advancement towards a future mobility society.

 Related materials are as follows.